Order Logynon prescription online

 - weight gain

 Some women may also experience some bleeding between periods (spotting) in the first few months of taking Logynon.
 This normally stops on its own, but if the bleeding becomes heavier or starts again after a few months, speak to your doctor.

-Logynon is a combined hormonal contraceptive (CHC) pill and these types of pills can increase your risk of developing a blood clot compared with not taking a CHC.
+Logynon is a combined hormonal contraceptive (CHC) pill and these types of pills can increase your risk of developing a thrombosis (blood clot) compared with not taking a CHC.
 Rarely, blood clots can cause serious problems and even death.

 Blood clots can develop:

 - in veins (venous thrombosis or venous thromboembolism or VTE)